MayoNeurologyAI/NeuralNetworksNeuropsychology/README.md

 Released under the GNU General Public License v3.0.
 Copyright 2021 Mayo Foundation for Medical Education and Research.

+## Github page

+The github page running this code can be found [here](https://mayoneurologyai.github.io/NeuralNetworksNeuropsychology/)

 ## Local installation

 To run the code locally, you will need to have [node](https://nodejs.dev/) installed.